True North Cruises Facilities & Activities

 It’s not very often that you find an opportunity to accompany your chef as he or she hand-picks the evening’s fare.
-It’s even more-unique to stand side by side as you negotiate with an un-negotiable mud crab, or an aerial barramundi or a marauding mackerel.
+It’s even more unique to stand side by side as you negotiate with an un-negotiable mud crab, an aerial barramundi or a marauding mackerel.
 Hear their stories, witness skill beyond the galley and, make your own contribution to the menu.
-Land the catch of the day and then stay alongside as the chef demonstrates the processes involved – from the sea to your plate, a dining experience that practices what TRUE NORTH preach – sustainable, organic and very Australian.
+Land the catch of the day and then stay alongside as the chef demonstrates the processes involved – from the sea to your plate, a dining experience that practices what TRUE NORTH preaches – sustainable, organic and very Australian.

 Sunset drinks on the beach are always a feature of a TRUE NORTH cruise.
 And here waits yet another opportunity to spend time with their masters of Australian cuisine.
-As the chef prepares fish in the smoker and sizzle mud-crabs in the coals – share the flavours of the day and drink-in the stunning colour of days-end.
+As the chef prepares fish in the smoker and sizzles mud crabs in the coals – share the flavours of the day and drink in the stunning colour of days-end.